 Avoid engaging in activities that expose you to extreme temperatures such as cryotherapy or hot sauna day of the treatment

 HOW MANY TREATMENTS ARE TYPICALLY NEEDED?

-Each individual has a unique response to acupuncture treatment.
-How your body responds to the treatment differs based on many factors such as your age, duration of your condition, your lifestyle habits, living environment, life stressors and etc. What we recommend is for you to come in for your first visit, see how you feel, then approach the treatment plan accordingly with the guidance of our acupuncturist.
+Each individual has a unique medical history, blend of conditions and response to treatment.
+How your body responds to the treatment differs based on many factors such as your age, duration and severity of your condition, your lifestyle habits, living environment, life stressors and etc. What we recommend is for you to come in for your first visit, see how you feel, then together with the acupuncturist, develop a treatment plan that best fits your needs.

 I'M SCARED OF NEEDLES, ARE THEY GOING TO HURT WHEN INSERTED?

 The needles used in acupuncture are different from the ones commonly used by your primary provider.
-The needles we use are called filiform needles (don't inject fluid into the body), while the ones used at your physician's office are hypodermic needles (used to inject fluid or withdrawal fluids) are much larger.
-The needles we used are single used, sterilized, individually packaged, stainless steel high quality needles.
+Acupuncture needles are filiform needles (not hollow inside) usually the size of your hair, while the ones used at your physician's office are hypodermic needles (used to inject fluid or withdrawal fluids) are much larger.
+The high quality needles we use are single use, sterilized, individually packaged.

 Acupuncture is a versatile treatment that can help people in all walks of life.
-We've had patients including pediatric kids, young adults/college students, working adults to retired mature adults.
+We've had patients including grade school kids, young adults, college students, working adults and retired individuals.